mosessoh/iconcolor/README.md

 ### Training

 The `train_model.py` file contains the training script used to train the discriminator using `BCEWithLogitsLoss` and the generator against L1 and adversarial loss.
 The `model/outline2yellow_discriminator.pth` and `model/outline2yellow_generator_gan.pth` files contain a useful checkpoints so your discriminator and generator do not need to start from scratch.
-Make sure to change `prod = False` at the top of `momo_imports.py` and `momo_utils.py`.